Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What long-term economic factors will shape property prices in Davao City?

-The top three long-term economic factors that will shape property prices in Davao City over the next decade are sustained Philippine GDP and employment growth, the stability of the inflation and interest rate environment, and the execution of infrastructure projects that improve accessibility.
+The three long-term economic factors that will most shape property prices in Davao City over the next decade are Philippines GDP and income growth, the long-run trajectory of inflation and mortgage rates, and the delivery and quality of infrastructure investment in and around the city.

 You'll also find a much more detailed analysis in our pack about real estate in Davao City.